datanav/docs/training/050_microservices/030_Novice.rst

 - ``is_last`` - a boolean, only set on full data syncs, which is included on the last request and has a default value of ``true``.

 Additional information about the protocols can be found here: `Pull <https://docs.sesam.io/json-pull.html#json-pull-protocol>`_ or `Push <https://docs.sesam.io/json-push.html#json-push-protocol>`_.

-Error handling & logging
-########################

-Error handling and logging are closely related topics and you should not do the one, without considering the other.

-Error handling should be done in such a way that you make sure typical causes of error will be registered in your microservice.
-Typical causes of error often relates to status codes.
-A successful request returns a response code of 200, whilst an altogether unsuccessful one returns a response code of 404.
-If you consider the above two response codes as extremes, in terms of success, there are multiple additional response codes on this scale.
-These allow for incremental error handling.

-Using the information returned from such a response is important and also here logging comes into play.
-Logging is used in a microservice so that a given user, especially a user not engaged technically in either response codes or code in itself, can explain and understand what made the microservice fail and/or why the microservice failed.
-Typically, severity in logging goes from logging of information to logging of warnings and finally to logging of errors.
-Naturally, you should make sure your microservice handles warnings and expecially errors in a robust and transparent way so that a given user will know what to do when such a logging entry occurs.

 Interaction & triggers